CourseReps/ECEN452-SP18/Students/StevenYeh/Lab8/README.md

 Task 1: Hybrid Coupler<br>
 <br>Step 1:In this exercise, a four port hybrid coupler will be designed and simulated in the HFSS.
 Port #1 is the input port, port #2 is the through port, port #3 is the coupled port and port #4 is the isolation port.
 The coupler should have a 3 dB power split from port #1 to port #2 and port #3.
 A minimum return loss at each port should be less than -10 dB and at port #4 there should have no power out.
 All the ports have characteristic impedance of 50 Ohm and are designed to operate at 2.5 GHz.<br>
 <b>Ans:<br>
-The design layout along with the parameters(width, length and so on) are shown in the following figure.<br>
+<br>Step 2: The design layout along with the parameters(width, length and so on) are shown in the following figure.<br>

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab8/design_layout_hybrid_coupler.png)<br>
 Figure 1 - Disign layout of the hybrid coupler<br><br>